 - Lead hazard abatement is an eligible activity under both the HOME and CDBG programs for projects involving repair or rehabilitation of housing.
-Both programs provide guidance regarding required steps to evaluate, address and/or abate lead, safe work practices, and notification procedures. - Lead hazard requirements/guidelines consist of written notification via brochure notifying tenants and potential homebuyers of dangers of lead-based paint poisoning.
-All beneficiaries must read and sign the documentation prior to occupying the unit.

-- SHFDA's Low Income Housing Tax Credit, Section 8 Restructuring, Homeownership and Mortgage Assistance and Housing Trust Fund Programs all require compliance, disclosure and/or testing in accordance with federal requirements. - Recipients of CDBG and HOME funds are encouraged to identify additional sources of funding to assist with lead hazard activities related to projects where rehabilitation is not funded.
-Examples include HUD Lead Safe Homes and other grant programs and private sector resources that may be available. - The SC Department of Health and Environmental Control has agreed to participate in the Environmental Health Public Tracking System (EHPT) of the US Centers for Disease Control and Prevention.
-DHEC is currently working to streamline its own lead database so that it can provide required EHPT data and incorporate data from the Adult Blood Lead Epidemiology and Surveillance Program.
-Data is expected to be available this program year or next.
-Availability of data is guaranteed by South Carolina law, which requires physicians are required to report conditions, including suspected lead poisoning, on the DHEC List of Reportable Conditions to their local public health department, and laboratories are required to report all blood lead values in children under six years of age.
+Both programs provide guidance regarding required steps to evaluate, address and/or abate lead, safe work practices, and notification procedures. - o Lead hazard requirements/guidelines consist of written notification via brochure notifying tenants and potential homebuyers of dangers of lead-based paint poisoning.
+All beneficiaries must read and sign the documentation prior to occupying the unit. - SHFDA's Low Income Housing Tax Credit, Section 8 Restructuring, Homeownership and Mortgage Assistance and Housing Trust Fund Programs all require compliance, disclosure and/or testing in accordance with federal requirements. - Recipients of CDBG and HOME funds are encouraged to identify additional sources of funding to assist with lead hazard activities related to projects where rehabilitation is not funded.
+Examples include HUD Lead Safe Homes and other grant programs and private sector resources that may be available. - The SC Department of Health and Environmental participates in the Environmental Health Public Tracking System (EHPT) of the US Centers for Disease Control and Prevention.
+To facilitate its participation, DHEC had to streamline its own lead database so that it could provide required EHPT data and incorporate data from the Adult Blood Lead Epidemiology and Surveillance Program.
+EHPT data for 2010 is now available.
+Note that South Carolina law requires physicians to report conditions, including suspected lead poisoning, on the DHEC List of Reportable Conditions to their local public health department, and laboratories are required to report all blood lead values in children less than six years of age.
+As a result, DHEC now provides several data resources for the number and percent of children tested for lead by age group and children tested for lead with Elevated Blood Lead Levels (EBLL).